elastisys/compliantkubernetes/docs/release-notes/index.md

 ## Compliant Kubernetes Apps

-For the [apps layer](https://github.com/elastisys/compliantkubernetes-apps/), we aim to release 10 times per year.
+For the [Apps layer](https://github.com/elastisys/compliantkubernetes-apps/), we aim to release 10 times per year.
 This corresponds to approximately once a month except for Swedish holiday months, i.e., July and December.

 ## Compliant Kubernetes Kubespray